populationgenomics/talos/design_docs/MOI_Checks.md

 is Homozygous, we permit unaffected members to be heterozygous.
 Similarly, for compound-het inheritance, unaffected participants may have either variant but not both.

-Code has also been written to enable Complete and Incomplete penetrance models to be used.
+Complete and Incomplete penetrance modes are available in this module.
 For the Complete penetrance inheritance model:

 - all affected individuals must have the same variant